tomographyyy/tandem/README.md

 - Takagawa, T., Allgeyer, S. & Cummins, P., Adjoint Synthesis for Trans-oceanic Tsunami Waveforms and Simultaneous Inversion of Fault Geometry and Slip Distribution (submitted)

 ## How to install
 tandem can be installed in the following 7 steps.
+This is an example for Ubuntu.
+Windows users are recommended to use WSL (Windows Subsystem for Linux).

 ### 1. gfortran & pip
 ```sh